jeffkush-sdi/Pharma--Sample-GA4-Schema/README.md

-# GA4 Data Layer and Data Attribute Spec
+# SAMPLE GA4 Data Layer and Data Attribute Spec

 ## Overview
 This repository contains the necessary specifications to build an Event Driven Data Layer.